erikdidriksen/commonplace-book/README.md

 >
 > <cite>&ndash; Harold Abelson, <i>Structure and Interpretation of Computer Programs</i></cite>

+> Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand.
+>
+> <cite>&ndash; Martin Fowler</cite>

 > Show me your flowchart and conceal your tables, and I shall continue to be mystified.
 Show me your tables, and I won't usually need your flowchart; it'll be obvious.
 >
 > <cite>&ndash; Fred Brooks, <i>The Mythical Man-Month</i></cite>